polywrap/documentation/src/docs/tutorials/new-create-wraps/part-one/project-manifest.md

 </Tabs>

 :::tip
 The `import_abis` item is useful during wrap development.
-Let's say you need to import another Wasm wrap, interface wrap, or plugin.
+Let's say you need to import another wrap, "interface wrap", or plugin.
 All the relevant information is captured in its schema or `wrap.info` ABI.
 You need the `wrap.wasm` web assembly module to invoke the wrap's methods at runtime, but not to import its module or types at build time.
 This means you can start building your new wrap without first deploying its dependency.

-For example, the `import_abis` feature can be used in a monorepo that contains one interface wrap and a set of Wasm wraps or plugins that implement the interface.
+For example, the `import_abis` feature can be used in a monorepo that contains one "interface wrap" and a set of Wasm wraps or plugins that implement the interface.
 Each Wasm wrap project might contain an `import_abis` entry with a temporary URI that points to the interface `polywrap.graphql` schema.
 The wrap projects would use the temporary URI to import the interface in their own `polywrap.graphql` schemas, as though the interface were already published.
 :::

 ### **Extensions**

 // TODO: link to build manifest and docs manifest documentation There are two types of manifest extensions you can register in the project manifest: `build` and `docs`.
 The `polywrap.build.yaml` build manifest enables developers to customize the wrap build process.
-The `polywrap.docs.yaml` manifest allows you to provide metadata for Wrapscan deployments (coming soon).
+The `polywrap.docs.yaml` manifest allows you to provide metadata for package registries and include common documentation files such as a `README.md`.

 ```yaml
 extensions:
   build: ./polywrap.build.yaml
 ```

-We won't be using any manifest extensions in Part One of the tutorial, but we'll dive into them in Part Two.
-If you'd like, you can remove the `extensions` property and delete the `polywrap.build.yaml` file.
+We will use the `docs` manifest extensions later on to include a `README.md` file in our package.
+We won't be using the `build` extension in Part One of this tutorial, but we'll dive into it in Part Two .
+If you'd like, you can remove the `build` extension property and delete the `polywrap.build.yaml` file.

 ### **Resources**
-The `resources` attribute allows you to provide a path to a directory that you'd like included in the wrap package when deploying the wrap.
-We'll use it later to include a `README.md` file in our package.
-Note that the contents of the resources directory cannot be accessed by the wrap through the file system at runtime.
+The `resources` attribute allows you to provide a path to a directory that contains arbitrary files you'd like included in the wrap package when deploying the wrap.